Alternative School Status Application Page

 - Arizona State Charter Board will review the list of charter school applicants as a verification point.
 Other alternative school sponsors will be contacted for verification if there is any abnormality or additional clarification needed regarding their applicants.

-Alternative status is granted by application to the Arizona Department of Education and applies to the state and federal accountability systems.
+Alternative status is granted by application to the Arizona Department of Education and applies to the state accountability system.

 Districts and charter holders (LEAs) must apply for alternative school status for their schools by filling out and submitting the application below.
 Please see the guidance document below to further clarify and for examples of how a school might verify student enrollment in any one category.

-After 5 months of availability, the window to apply or recertify alternative school status for the 2017-2018 school year closed on March 1st.
+After 12 weeks of availability, the window to apply or recertify alternative school status for the 2020-2021 school year closed on May 29th.
 In order to process current applications for new or recertified alternative status, no additional applications for new or continuing alternative status will be accepted at this time.
-ADE will release a finalized list of all schools approved for FY18 alternative status as soon as possible.
-Schools with FY18 approved alternative status will receive FY18 accountability determinations based on methodology specific to alternative schools.
-Please contact [email protected] if you have any questions regarding your FY18 alternative school status.
+ADE will release a finalized list of all schools approved for FY21 alternative status in June (tentatively).
+Schools with FY21 approved alternative status will receive FY21 accountability determinations based on methodology specific to alternative schools.
+Please contact [email protected] if you have any questions regarding your FY21 alternative school status.